- Heart Conditions

 Transtelephonic event recorders

 Ongoing care for all our heart patients is key to our values.
-When we fit a single or dual chamber pacemaker, we will usually take a chest X-Ray immediately to assess the position of the pacemaker.
-We will then carry out routine follow-ups, or pacing checks, every two, three or six months, or on a more regular basis if required.
+After a cardiologist fits a single or dual chamber pacemaker, a chest x-ray will assess the position of the pacemaker.
+Routine follow-up pacing checks then take place every two, three or six months, or on a more regular basis if required.
 This allows your consultant to understand the condition of your heart and whether it’s being correctly assisted by your pacemaker.

-Consultants at RBHH provide a range of imaging tests to build a more detailed picture of your heart and lungs.
+Consultants at Royal Brompton & Harefield Hospitals Specialist Care can use a range of imaging tests to build a more detailed picture of your heart and lungs:

-- Chest X-Ray: A chest x –ray is just like a normal x-ray and allows us to get a picture of your lungs, heart, large arteries, ribs and diaphragm.
+- Chest x-ray: A chest x-ray allows us to get a picture of your lungs, heart, large arteries, ribs and diaphragm.
 You will be asked to hold your breath during the x-ray and most often two will be taken.

-- CMR: A CMR scan provides detailed images of the heart function and structure, by using strong magnetic and radio waves.
+- Cardio Magnetic Resonance (CMR) scan: A CMR scan provides detailed images of the heart function and structure, by using strong magnetic and radio waves.
 You will lie on a bed as it moves through the scanner.
 You will be asked to keep still and to hold your breath during the scan.

 Booking an appointment